tr8dr/tr8dr.github.io/_posts/2020-07-27-MLHardProblem1.markdown

 - __Samples not independent__
   * Each row in our feature set is not independent from neighboring rows.
 Our longest feature has a lookback window of 20 bars.
 Hence every feature row will have overlap with 40 other features (20 in the past + 20 in the future).
-Many ML algorithms to exploit the information leakage due to non-independence, creating an overfit model in training.
+Many ML algorithms will exploit the information leakage due to non-independence, creating an overfit model in training.
   * There are changes we can make to RandomForest, for example, which will help us overcome this problem.

 - __Wrong loss objective__